-Fluffy, creamy buttercream is my weakness.
-And one of my all-time favorites is strawberry buttercream frosting.
-Every spring my Vanilla Cupcakes with Fresh Strawberry Frosting starts to go crazy on Pinterest – so I figured it was time to create a step by step post on how to make fresh strawberry frosting.
+You see – fluffy, creamy buttercream is my weakness.
+And one of my all-time favorite frosting recipes is this strawberry frosting.
+Every spring my Vanilla Cupcakes with Fresh Strawberry Frosting starts to go crazy on Pinterest – so I figured it was time to create a step by step post on how to make strawberry frosting.

 For this strawberry buttercream frosting recipe – we’re using real strawberries.
 No artificial flavors here.
 It does mean that there’s a little extra work involved to get that delicious, natural strawberry flavor – AND thick, creamy consistency.

-But the little extra work is totally work it.
+But the little extra work is totally worth it.

 How to Make Strawberry Buttercream Frosting